nigelhorne/ged2site/README.md

 since they contain cached copies of pages that will be inconsistent with the new site.

 Finally, for the dynamic site, set-up the logging, if you want any.
 To do that modify the page.l4pconf file to taste.

+Different people use different ways to format and enter information, ged2site goes out of its way to support all of these, such as different location and date formats.
+If your data shows issues with this aim, let me know.

 ## Installation and Pre-Requisites